Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 point, it is simply required that the pilot maintain the current state for best chance of missile success.

+#### WRCS AGM-45 Employment

+> 💡The WRCS mode is currently WIP and will the employment will be described once it is ready

 ### Loft

 The Loft attack profile of the Shrike is like a loft bombing attack, utilizing